Arihany/WinlatorWCPHub/README.md

 This repo just got a full refresh for no reason! 🎉

-Enjoy the new useful bits and the completely unnecessary freshly rebuilt files!
+<sup>Enjoy the new useful bits and the completely unnecessary freshly rebuilt files!</sup>

 ---